 Operational Planning

-This step of the planning process narrows down further to day-to-day actions needed, such as plans and programs.
-Operational planning also starts to allocate resources to different areas.
-It is also where performance measures are used to ensure the supply chain is operating at peak efficiency.
+Operational planning governs day-to-day activities.
+This includes workforce scheduling, order prioritization and performance monitoring using KPIs and dashboards to drive continuous improvement.
+Operational planning also starts to allocate resources to different areas, and it is where performance measures are used to ensure the supply chain is operating at peak efficiency.
 Operational planning can cover monthly, weekly and daily activities needed to enable a supply chain operating at optimal efficiency.

 Contingency Planning

-The last part of an air-tight supply chain optimization planning process is a contingency plan, which allow you to plan for worst case scenarios.
-For example, you can have a contingency plan to deal with the loss of a major supplier or a labor shortage.
-Coming up with solutions to all your worst-case scenarios can offer you more security in the event of an emergency or unexpected issue.
+The last part of a supply chain optimization planning process is a contingency plan that allows you to plan for worst case scenarios and can offer you more security in the event of an emergency or unexpected issues.

 These steps allow companies to form a comprehensive supply chain optimization plan that covers long term goals, short-term actions needed to reach those goals and any issues that could arise to derail progress.